On the probability of being synchronizable: The Lower Bound

+\begin{myremark} The action of $a$ maps a pair $\{p,q\}$ in a monochrome pair if and only if $\{p,q\}$ is monochrome. \end{myremark} \begin{proof} Indeed, let $\{p,q\}$ be a cycle pair.
+If $\{p.a,q.a\}$ is monochrome, then it is stable, whence $\{p.a^{t},q.a^{t}\}$ is stable and monochrome for all $t > 0$.
+If we take $t$ being the product of all cycles lengths, we get a pair $\{p,q\}$, which thus must be monochrome.
+For non-cycle pairs, the statement follows from the fact that $a^{nd}$ is homomorphic map into the set of cycle states. \end{proof} It follows from the definition of the colouring and Remark~\ref{rem:monochrome} that each stable pair in $\widehat{S_a}$ must be monochrome.
+Denote by $s_i$ the number of pairs $Z_a$ coloured by $i$ for $i = 0,1, \dots, d-1$.
+Without loss of generality, suppose $s_0$ is maximal among $s_i$.

+Since $Z_a$ is independent of $a$, we can choose $Z_a$ uniformly at random for a given random mapping $a$ and estimate the probability that $Z_a$ yields a colouring into $d>1$ colours.
+The choice of $Z_a$ can be done in two stages.
+We first randomly choose $2z$ states and then randomly choose a perfect matching on the chosen states.

+\textbf{Case 1.} $s_0 \leq \gamma z$ for $0.9< \gamma<1$.
+Consider the probability that for a chosen set of states in $Z_a$, there is a colouring (satisfying above properties) and a perfect matching on its states such that all pairs of the matching are monochrome.
+The probability is upper bounded by

-Indeed, first we determine a coloring by choosing $0$ color in $d$ ways for each of $n_s$ clusters and then for each color $i$ we choose a perfect matching in $(2s_i)!!$ ways.
-Finally, we divide it by the total number $(2|S|)!!$ of all perfect matchings for $2|S|$ states.
+Indeed, first we choose $d$ in at most $n$ ways, then we determine a colouring for each of $n_s$ clusters by choosing a colour of one of its cycle states in $d$ ways (other colours are uniquely determined according to (\ref{it:col_alt})), then for each colour $i$ we choose a perfect matching in $(2s_i)!!$ ways.
+Finally, we divide it by the total number $(2z)!!$ of all perfect matchings on all $2z$ states from $Z_a$.
+Notice that we do not have to choose the values of $s_i$ in this case, because they are defined by the colouring and the choice of the set of states in $Z_a$.

+Also the number of perfect matchings is constant for every choice of a set of states, so we don't need to multiply (and divide) by the number of possible choices of states from $Z_a$.

-Without loss of generality, suppose $s_0$ is the greatest among $s_i$.
-Let us consider the case $s_0 \leq 0.5|S|$.
-Then one can easily observe that the maximum of the right hand side of equality~\ref{eq_matches} is achieved when all but two of $s_i$ equals $0$.
-Hence in this case by inequality~\ref{eq_matches} the probability is bounded by
+As $(k_1 + k_2)! \geq k_1! k_2!$ One can easily observe that the maximum of the right hand side of (\ref{eq_matches}) (for $d>0$) is reached with the smallest number of non-zero values among $s_i$.
+As $s_0$ is the largest among $s_i$, (\ref{eq_matches}) is upper bounded by